Floke15/ComplexCalc/Readme.md

 5. Agree to the GNU-License and check the box "not using QT for a company"
 6. Disable statistics
 7. Select "Custom Installation" and use the default path
-8. Now select the following within the newest QT version (at time of writing 6.4.0):
+8. Now select the following within the newest QT version:
     - gcc 64-bit
 9. Under "Additional Libraries" select:
     - Qt 3D